magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/remote-creating-connector-mqtt.md

 {% include images-gallery.liquid imageCollection=dataMapping4 %}

 <br>
-"**Requests mapping**" section of the configuration outlines an array that includes all the supported requests for both the gateway and ThingsBoard:
+"**Requests mapping**" section of the configuration outlines an array that includes all the supported requests for both the gateway and IoT Hub:
 - connect requests;
 - disconnect requests;
 - attribute requests;